postsharp/Metalama.Documentation/content/conceptual/sdk/aspect-weavers.md

 # Aspect Weavers

-Normal aspects are implemented by the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, which provide advice thanks to the advice factory exposed on the <xref:Metalama.Framework.Aspects.IAspectBuilder> interface.
+Normal aspects are implemented by the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, which provides advice thanks to the advice factory exposed by the <xref:Metalama.Framework.Aspects.IAspectBuilder> interface.
 Therefore, normal aspects are limited to the abilities of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface.

 By contrast, aspect weavers allow you to perform _completely arbitrary_ transformations on C# code using the low-level Roslyn API.